Acid-Base Reaction

 To determine whether a substance is an acid or base, count the hydrogens before and after the reaction.
 If the number of hydrogens has decreased, that substance is the acid because it donates hydrogen ions.
 If the number of hydrogens has increased, that substance is the base since it accepts hydrogen ions.

-Predicting Products of Acid-Base Reactions
+Predicting Products of Acid-Base Reaction

-In most acid-base reactions, there will always be water and the salts.
+In most acid-base reactions, there will always be water and salts.
 For example, hydrochloric acid (HCl) reacts with sodium hydroxide (NaOH) to form sodium chloride (NaCl) salt and water (H2O).

 HCl (aq.) + NaOH (aq.) → NaCl (aq.) + H2O (l)

-Balancing Acid-Base Reactions
+Balancing Acid-Base Reaction

 To balance a reaction, we must make sure that there is an equal number of atoms of a particular element on both sides of the equation.
 Consider the example of the reaction between phosphoric acid (H3PO4) and calcium hydroxide Ca(OH)2 resulting in insoluble Ca3(PO4)2 and water (H2O).

-H3PO4 (aq.) + Ca(OH)2 (aq.) → Ca3(PO4)2 (s/ppt.) + H2O (l)
+H3PO4 (aq.) + Ca(OH)2 (aq.) → Ca3(PO4)2 (s) + H2O (l)

 This equation is unbalanced.
 We need two phosphates (PO4+) and three calcium (Ca+) ions on the left.
 So, we multiply the reactants accordingly and obtain:

-2 H3PO4 (aq.) + 3 Ca(OH)2 (aq.) → Ca3(PO4)2 (s/ppt.) + H2O (l)
+2 H3PO4 (aq.) + 3 Ca(OH)2 (aq.) → Ca3(PO4)2 (s) + H2O (l)

 No, we find that there are six O atoms in 3 Ca(OH)2.
 So, we multiply H2O by 6, thereby balancing both O and H.

-2 H3PO4 (aq.) + 3 Ca(OH)2 (aq.) → Ca3(PO4)2 (s/ppt.) + 6 H2O (l)
+2 H3PO4 (aq.) + 3 Ca(OH)2 (aq.) → Ca3(PO4)2 (s) + 6 H2O (l)

 The chemical equation is now balanced.